 - Parking availability and rules will be aligned to reduce impact on the surrounding community.

 - Why not just build affordable housing?

-The crisis on our streets calls for immediate action.
-We can prioritize the development of additional affordable housing while also providing safe temporary shelter to those currently living on our streets.
-Temporary Alternative Shelter Sites will serve as a bridge to more permanent options, preparing unsheltered Portlanders for safe and hygienic affordable housing while also providing them with critical access to services.
+Temporary Alternative Shelter Sites will serve as a bridge to more permanent options, preparing unsheltered Portlanders for safe affordable housing while providing them with critical access to services.

 - Will you meet with residents and/or business owners living in the neighborhoods where these sites plan to be located?

 Yes, and we encourage your participation.
-We will offer numerous ‘Community Conversations’ for each Temporary Alternative Shelter Site to get your input, answer questions, and work together to develop a Good Neighbor Agreement.
+We offer numerous community engagement opportunities for each Temporary Alternative Shelter Site to get input, answer questions, and work together to develop a Good Neighbor Agreement.
 If you’re located in a neighborhood where we plan to locate a site, we will deploy numerous outreach methods to help ensure you get connected.

 - What population are the Temporary Alternative Shelter Sites designed to help?